-There are two main types of listeners in the LightMVC Event Sourcing implementation.
-The $\Ascmvc\EventSourcing\ReadModel class and the \Ascmvc\EventSourcing\Policy class.$
+There are two main types of listeners in the LightMVC event sourcing implementation.
+The \Ascmvc\EventSourcing\ReadModel class and the \Ascmvc\EventSourcing\Policy class.
+The framework also offers variants of these two main types when deal-\Ascmvc\EventSourcing\AggregateReadModel ing with aggregates: the the and \Ascmvc\EventSourcing\AggregatePolicy classes.

-17.6 Aggregate Read Models
+20.6 Aggregate Read Models

-The \Ascmvc\EventSourcing\ReadModel class is to be used to call a command that will read data from a given source.
-The Read Model is responsible of determining what is this data source and how to access it.
-The Read
+The \Ascmvc\EventSourcing\ReadModel class, or the \Ascmvc\EventSourcing\AggregateReadModel variant for aggregates, are to be used to call a command that will read data from a given source.
+The Read Model is responsible of determining what is the data source and how to access it.